PurrNet/PurrDocs/guides/broadcast-chat-system.md

     // Called when a ChatMessage broadcast is sent from either the Server or a Client private void OnChatMessage(PlayerID player, ChatMessage data, bool asServer) {
-        if (asServer)   // The broadcast was sent to the server from a client {
+        if (asServer)   // The broadcast was sent to the Server from a Client {
             // Send the broadcast down to the Clients InstanceHandler.NetworkManager.SendToAll<ChatMessage>(data);
         }
-        else    // The broadcast was send to the clients from the server {
+        else    // The broadcast was sent to the Clients from the Server {
             Debug.Log($"Received {data.message} from {data.name}!");
         }